 Special Occasion?
 A Classic Beef Wellington with Sauce Béarnaise

 Where’s the beef, you ask?
 It’s cleverly wrapped like a little holiday gift for your table!
-I often think of Beef Wellington as a holiday dish but, really, it’s perfect for any special occasion.
-Including, my birthday which is in August!
+I often think of Beef Wellington as a holiday dish, but it’s perfect for any special occasion.
+Including my birthday, which is in August!

 Beef Wellington with Sauce Béarnaise

 - 12 oz Portobello Mushroom Caps

 - 1 large Shallot finely chopped to 1/4 cup

 - Kosher salt and Freshly Ground Black Pepper

 - 1 tbsp Finely Chopped Fresh Flat-leaf Parsley